In a Nutshell

 How Veterans United Compares

-Compared to other major VA lenders, Veterans United offers more expertise and better APRs.
+Compared to other major VA lenders, Veterans United offers more insight and better APRs.
 USAA is a credit union for Veterans that specializes in all types of home loans.
 Quicken Loans is America’s largest mortgage lender and has a department dedicated to veterans and VA loans.
 Only Veterans United is solely dedicated to VA loans—and this is its greatest advantage.

 Veterans United does one thing, but it does it very well: VA loans.
 There are plenty of lenders and organizations out there dedicated to getting veterans into their dream home but few can claim to approach VA loans with quite the same dedication as Veterans United.
 If you qualify for a VA loan under the Department of Veterans Affairs eligibility requirements, then we highly recommend asking for a quote from Veterans United.